touzet/pampa/README.md

   4. Choose the TSV format and customize the columns in the following order: Common name, Scientific name, Parent, and Rank.
   5. Proceed to download the taxonomy file.

-**Examples**: Some examples are available in the folder 'Taxonomy'.
+_Examples_: Some examples are available in the folder 'Taxonomy'.

-#### Neighbouring (-n)
+### Neighbouring (-n and -a)

-This option allows to obtain also near-optimal solutions for species identification.
+The option -n allows to obtain also near-optimal solutions for species identification.
 The suboptimality range is specified as a percentage, ranging between 0 and 100.
 Default value is 100, meaning that only optimal solutions (with the maximal number of marker petides) are provided.

-#### All solutions (-a)

-This option comes with the preceding option, -n.
+The option -a comes with -n.
 By default, the -n option will generate near-optimal solutions that are not included in any other solution.
 When the option -a is activated, the program computes all solutions, even those that are included in other solutions.

-### Build module
+## Build module

 This module allows to build a new peptide table by homology.